 Trend 5: eSports

 I see eSports as another game changer in 2019.
 The development of technology has brought with it another fascinating trend not only in sports betting, but in sports in general – the emergence of eSports.
 Having written about it in the past, eSports are a whole new category in the sports universe.
-It is completely digital, takes place on the player’s computers and is being broadcasted on large screens in sports stadiums, as well as on online streams with hundreds of thousands of viewers. eSports are attracting an always higher number of viewers, advertisers and of course, betting action.
+It is completely digital, takes place on the players’ computers and is being broadcasted on large screens in sports stadiums, as well as on online streams with hundreds of thousands of viewers. eSports increasingly attract viewers, advertisers and of course, betting action.

 eSports in Asia

-In fact, in one of the recent episodes of the ‘Inside Betting’ podcast, I have learnt that eSports has turned into the 4th largest sport for Pinnacle (strictly speaking not really an Asian, but part of sharp bookmaker pack) in terms of accepted bet volume.
-Asia is the Mecca of eSports, in terms of professional teams and fans alike, so it only makes sense for bookies interested in the Asian market to target that area.
-You can access the whole range of eSports offerings of Asian bookies, Pinnacle and the exchanges easily via a broker such as Premium Tradings or AsianConnect88.
+In one of the recent episodes of the ‘Inside Betting’ podcast, I have learnt that eSports has turned into the 4th largest sport for Pinnacle in terms of bet volume.
+According to trading director Marco Blume it has the potential to climb even further in the ranking.
+This is certainly not a coincidence.
+Asia is the Mecca of eSports, in terms of professional teams and fans alike.
+This spells growth in eSports betting as well.
+You can access the whole range of eSports offerings of Asian bookies, Pinnacle and the exchanges easily via a broker such as Sportmarket or AsianConnect88.

-The demand is already there, so I expect both sharp and soft bookmakers to start competing for the e-Sports punter’s money by offering increasingly competitive odds and limits.
+The demand is already there.
+Therefore, I bookmakers will compete for the eSports punter’s money by offering increasingly competitive odds and limits.
 If you are interested in developing fundamental knowledge and expertise in e-Sports for the goals of trading / sharp betting, there is no better time to start than now.

 This was my personal list of the 5 betting trends I expect to have the biggest influence over the betting world in 2019.
 I will finish off with a few bonus entries that didn’t quite make it in the list, but are among the main contenders für 2020.